 If you want to divert to Eridge station and finish the walk there, follow the directions below.

 To divert to Eridge station, head downhill on any convenient path away from the rocks.
 At the edge of the wood, find a gap in the fence and turn left onto a footpath.
 Follow this downhill and through a gate to reach a driveway in front of the attractive Forge Farm Oast.

-At a T-junction turn left and go along a minor road for about 1½ km, parallel to the railway and heading SE.
+Turn left and go along this quiet lane for about 1½ km, parallel to the railway.
 Shortly after the lane skirts around some large ponds you will see the platforms of Eridge station off to your left.
 Turn left at a T-junction to reach the station entrance, with The Huntsman pub less than 100m further on.

 Head north on any convenient path parallel to the rocks.
 At the end join the public footpath alongside the Spa Valley Railway (SVR) and follow it around Birchden Wood (or take a short cut through the wood), continuing on the access road from Aytton's Wood car park.
 Just before reaching a road turn left onto a footpath.

 Head N alongside Harrison's Rocks: you can either take the climbers' path near their base or make your way down to an easier woodland path a little way below them.
 In about 500m the two paths merge and after passing the last of the rocks there is a wooden gate on your left.
 Go through this and turn right to head N along a public footpath, with the Spa Valley Railway15 (SVR) on your left.
 In 50m an opening on the right leads back into Birchden Wood.

 The suggested route now follows the public footpath, although you could take one of the (potentially boggy) paths used by climbers to cut through the wood to the car park.
 If you do this, go through the car park onto its access road, where the footpath soon rejoins from the right; continue the directions at [•] below.